s-agar/TOM-ATL-Fall2025-TeamBenBiteSwitch/README.md

 # Introduction

 Welcome to the code repository for Ben's Joystick and Bite Switch!
-This [Tikkun Olam Makers](https://tomglobal.org/) project was created by students at Georgia Tech in order to help Ben Oxley, an individual with cerebral palsy, use his computer more easily.
+This [Tikkun Olam Makers](https://tomglobal.org/) project was created by students at Georgia Tech in order to help Ben Oxley, an individual with cerebral palsy to more easily control his computer using a customized joystick and bite switch interface.
 You can find more information about the project [here](todo).

 # Preparation